pcaston/OpenPeerPower.github.io/source/_integrations/automation.markdown

 </p>

-You can also use `initial_state: 'false'` so that the automation is not automatically turned on after a Home Assistant reboot.
+You can also use `initial_state: 'false'` so that the automation is not automatically turned on after a Open Peer Power reboot.

 ```yaml
 automation: